hychn/hychn.github.io/md/A.study_guide.md

 # Free notes

+## If your head hurts, go back and review
+* Update the notes and clean it up while reviewing
+* To make the review a pleasant process, take good notes

 ## Look carefully at each statement, example, problem
 * And consider the possibilities and variations in it's statement
 * For example $(0,1/n) and (0,\inf)$